 Education Needed to Become a Dentist: Education Roadmap

 Learn the steps in becoming a dentist.
 Research the various education requirements, licensure information and experience required for starting a career in dentistry.

 Becoming a dentist begins with completion of a science-related undergraduate degree program.
 Aspiring dentists then attend dental school to earn a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD).
 Graduates of dental programs are required to earn state licensure to practice in the profession.
-The following table contains the main qualifications and requirements needed to become a dentist listed from the U.S. Bureau of Labor Statistics.
+The following table contains the main requirements to become a dentist, listed from the U.S. Bureau of Labor Statistics.